ashishcumar/Donate-Crowdfund-Dapp/README.md

 - **Donation Options**: Users can donate fixed amounts of 5, 10, or 50 Eth, or choose a custom amount.
 - **Withdrawal**: The owner can withdraw donated funds to their account.
-- **Latest Donations Table**: Displays the 10 most recent donations from all users.
+- **Latest Donations Table**: Displays the 10 most recent donations.

 ## How to Use